gocd/docs.go.cd/content/faq/admin_out_of_disk_space.md

 If compressing large artifacts is not giving you enough free space, another thing you can do is attach a larger disk drive to store artifacts.
 After the drive is attached to the system, we can easily change the location GoCD uses for it's artifact repository.

 - Find the location of the GoCD configuration file
-- Navigate to the [Admin](../navigation/administration_page.html) section
+- Navigate to the _Admin > Config XML_ tab section
 ![](../images/topnav_admin.png)
-- Click on the "Config XML" tab
 - The location of the configuration file is listed here
 ![](../images/4_find_config_location.png)
 - Install the new drive